 Check out our community meals page to see the multitude of ways this kitchen serves as a community space, offering nutritious meals and snacks to our immediate neighbors.

-FoodChain’s Teaching and Processing Kitchen is be a place for any person to feel welcome, a place to come learn about and share good food with good people.
-The Kitchen encourages creativity and craft, and be a fun place to meet a smiling face.
+FoodChain’s Teaching and Processing Kitchen is a place for any person to feel welcome, a place to come learn about and share good food with good people.
+The Kitchen encourages creativity and craft, and is a fun place to meet a smiling face.